Zev-se/Formbot-voron-2.4-build-guide/guide.md

 Please report any incorrect or missing info here on github or in the Voron or Formbot Discord.

+## Types of kits

+Formbot has sold a couple of different Voron 2.4 kits, and it's a bit unclear how they've changed.
+We'll try to collect the info here, please update this document where it is incomplete or incorrect.

+### "Voron 2.4 R2 Pro+ CoreXY 3D Printer Kit with M8P+CB1 Board and Canbus Wiring System" (ordered 2024-06-23)

+Advertised features:
+* TAP leveling sensor
+* Filament runout sensor
+* LED chamber illumination
+* Nevermore air filter
+* EBB SB2209 CAN (RP2020)
+* EBB SB0000 CAN
+* 5" HDMI touch screen
+* Stealthburner + CW2
+* Manta M8P + CB1 motherboard
+* Gates belts
+* 440C linear guide rails

+Differences from mainline Voron 2.4:
+* Bakelite spacers under the bed instead of M4 thumb nuts
+* CAN toolhead board
+* Umbillical toolhead wiring instead of cable chains

 ## The build process

 A list of tools used to assemble the kit: [tools](tools.md)